hoovbr/vin/README.md

 The IDs are composed by 64 bits, which are divided into 4 components: timestamp, shard ID (aka machine ID), data type, and sequence.
 It's important that it starts with the timestamp component, as that's what guarantees the IDs are sortable by time.

-The number of bits that each of these components take up can be customized as seen in the [configuration](#configuration), but for the sake of this example, we'll use 40 bits for the timestamp, 3 bits for the shard ID, 9 bits for the data type, and 11 bits for the sequence.
+The number of bits that each of these components take up can be customized as seen in the [Configuration](#configuration), but for the sake of this example, we'll use 40 bits for the timestamp, 3 bits for the shard ID, 9 bits for the data type, and 11 bits for the sequence.
 This adds up 63 bits, but since we're working with a signed integer, the first bit is reserved for the bit sign.
 This results in this binary representation:

 ```no-highlight
 +----------------------+----------+--------------+----------------+